 “No one came.

-At the time that article was submitted to my professor, Donald Murray, he thought it well written but suggested that there could be more emotional appeal in it.
+At the time that article was submitted to my professor, Donald Murray, he thought it was well written but suggested that there could be more emotional appeal in it.
 I disagreed, wanting to reach people with logic.
-In retrospect I realize that deep down I was scared to expose myself emotionally, I just was not brave enough.
+In retrospect, I realize that deep down, I was scared to expose myself emotionally; I just was not brave enough.

-Now, years later, I realize that someone else besides the shelter workers did care; I did, and I still do.
-I now have both the emotional chops and the courage as a writer to dare to share how I felt.
-This new article was written in hopes that my words will inspire others to care, and to take action.
+Now, years later, I realize that someone else besides the shelter workers cared; I did, and I still do.
+I now have the emotional chops and the courage as a writer to dare to share how I felt.
+This new article was written in hopes that my words will inspire others to care and to take action.

-In checking up on Professor Donald Murray I discovered that he passed away in 2006 at the age of 82, immersed in an internet project to mentor aspiring writers.
-Wherever you are now, Prof. Murray, I hope you are pleased that I finally took your advice to heart, and put mine out there in hopes of making a difference.
+I wanted to thank Professor Murray for his encouragement and let him know that his guidance made a difference.
+Looking him up, I discovered he had passed away in 2006 at 82, immersed in an internet project to mentor aspiring writers.
+Wherever you are now, Prof. Murray, I hope you are pleased that I finally took your advice to heart and put mine out there in hopes of making a difference.

-Here are some suggestions on how you can help.
+Here are a few suggestions on how you can help:

-• Encourage your neighbors to spay and neuter; while they may dearly love Fluffy, want kittens like her, and promise to find them good homes, the birth of those kittens means less homes for animals on death row.
+• Encourage your neighbors to spay and neuter; while they may love Fluffy so much that they want kittens like her and feel educating their children in the miracle of birth is a good lesson, but the harsh reality is the birth of those kittens means fewer homes for animals on death row.

-• Pass this article along to as many people you can think of, whether they have pets or not.
+• Share this article with as many people as possible, whether they have pets or not.
 They may be in a position to help educate someone else.

 • Got feral cats in your neighborhood?
-There are organizations that can help you get them spayed or neutered.
-Check out the Animal Shelters and Rescue Groups in the Resources section on my website for some suggestions.
+There are Trap Neuter Release (TNR) organizations that can help you get them spayed or neutered.

 Learn how to connect more deeply with animals, restore balance to your life, increase intuitive skills, and help heal the Earth with live Reiki and shamanic teleclasses, available worldwide.